More statistics and facts on fast food, the U.S. restaurant industry and the pizza (delivery) market.

 U.S. restaurant industry - additional information

-In 1970, food and drink sales in the United States restaurant industry amounted to 42.8 billion U.S. dollars.
-By 2013, this figure had increased by more than 15 times and, in 2015, it was forecasted to increase further to 709.24 billion U.S. dollars.
+In 2016, food and drink sales in the United States restaurant industry amounted to 766 billion U.S. dollars, up from 798.7 billion U.S. dollars in the previous year.
 Restaurants in the United States have created a booming industry that employed more than 14 million people nationwide in 2015.

-As of December 2014, things were still looking up for the U.S. restaurant industry: the monthly Restaurant Industry Tracking Survey, conducted by the National Restaurant Association, recorded a performance index score of 102.9 – any score over 100 indicates a period of expansion.
-The lowest performance index score between 2011 and 2014, 99.4, was recorded in August 2011.
-In February 2013, only ten percent of U.S. consumers reported that they had not dined out at all in the past month.
+As of December 2016, things were still looking up for the U.S. restaurant industry: the monthly Restaurant Industry Tracking Survey, conducted by the National Restaurant Association, recorded a performance index score of 100.5 – any score over 100 indicates a period of expansion.
+The lowest performance index score between 2011 and 2017, 99.4, was recorded in August 2011.
+In November 2016, 49 percent of U.S. consumers reported that cheaper restaurants would make them dine out more often.